grst/geos/README.md

 Additonally, *GEOS* currently supports the following optional parameters:
 ```
     <id>example_id</id>                    <!-- unique map identifier.
 If not specified,
                                                 the filename will be used as id -->
     <folder>europe/switzerland</folder>    <!-- use this tag to organize your maps in Folders
                                                 which will show up in Google Earth.
 If not specified,
                                                 GEOS will try to obtain the folder from the directory
                                                 tree, in which the mapsources are saved in. -->
-    <region>                                 <!-- specify boundaries for the map.
+    <region>                               <!-- Set map boundaries.
 No tiles will load outside -->
-        <north>54.5</north>                  <!-- boundaries must be provided as geographic coordinates -->
+        <north>54.5</north>                <!-- Use geographic coordinates here.  -->
         <south>40</south>
         <east>15</east>
         <west>5</west>